 One in three candidates put forward to clients are women.

 We advocate the importance of hiring women to our clients and share monthly success stories.

 - We work with our clients to increase budgets to allow for gender-sensitive working environments.

-- We unlock unconscious bias with recruiters and those responsible for selecting candidates.
+- We unlock conscious and unconscious bias with recruiters and those responsible for selecting candidates.

 - We help educate local communities on unconscious bias around women in the workplace.